-Purina Bella is a specialized sub-brand from Purina that produces dog food for small and toy breed dogs.
+Purina Bella is a specialized sub-brand from Purina that produces dog food for small and toy-breed dogs.
 For this reason, if your dog is a medium or large breed, you may want to skip this section.

 Their product range is quite small in comparison to Purina Pro Plan or Purina One and is mainly focused on wet dog food.
 However, this small range shouldn’t be offputting, and they have some impressive recipes.

-Wet dog food is far more affordable for small or toy breed dogs as they consume far less food.
+Wet dog food is far more affordable for small or toy-breed dogs as they consume far less food.
 They also often struggle to eat traditional kibble as it sometimes too large.

-While we are going to discuss a specific Purina Bella recipe below, note that they sell their wet food recipes in variety packs which an attractive trait and can give dogs some much-needed variety in their diet.
+While we are going to discuss a specific Purina Bella recipe below, note that they sell their wet food recipes in variety packs which is an attractive trait and can give dogs some much-needed variety in their diet.

 You can check out these variety packs here.